ConnectionMaster/web.eyeo.com/pages/jobs/technical-support-analyst.md

-title=Technical Support Analyst
+title=Technical Support Analyst | Mitarbeiter/-in technischer Kundenservice
-description=eyeo needs a Technical Support Analyst to provide first level user support across multiple channels to ensure that our user experience is ahead of the curve.
+description=eyeo needs a Technical Support Analyst | Mitarbeiter/-in technischer Kundenservice to provide first-level user support across multiple channels to ensure that our user experience is ahead of the curve.

 <? include jobs/header ?>